English Premier League 2022-23: What to Watch for in Matchweek 3

-English Premier League 2022-23: What to watch for in Matchweek 3 originally appeared on NBC Sports Chicago
+English Premier League 2022-23: What to watch for in Matchweek 3 originally appeared on NBC Sports Washington

 It’s time to prepare for a full slate of action as Matchweek 3 of the English Premier League season begins.